aantron/ocaml.org/data/planet/bap/bil-visitors-and-mappers.md

 </blockquote>

 <p>Our previous visitor inherited the BIL <code class="language-plaintext highlighter-rouge">class 'a visitor</code>, where <code class="language-plaintext highlighter-rouge">'a</code> was our
 inherited user-supplied state.
-But there&rsquo;s also <code class="language-plaintext highlighter-rouge">class mapper</code>. <code class="language-plaintext highlighter-rouge">class mapper</code>
+But there’s also <code class="language-plaintext highlighter-rouge">class mapper</code>. <code class="language-plaintext highlighter-rouge">class mapper</code>
-doesn&rsquo;t carry any user-supplied state with it.
+doesn’t carry any user-supplied state with it.
 With mapper, you can transform the BIL statements and expressions in the AST.</p>

-<p>Let&rsquo;s transform binary operations with some constant offset to an offset of <code class="language-plaintext highlighter-rouge">0x41</code>.
+<p>Let’s transform binary operations with some constant offset to an offset of <code class="language-plaintext highlighter-rouge">0x41</code>.
 For instance:</p>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>RSP := RSP - 0x8:64
 </code></pre></div></div>